CardboardTurtle/half-life-text/Readme.txt

-=========={THANK YOU FOR DOWNLOADING MY GAME!}========== As a fan of the Half Life series, and of a twitch streamer/youtuber "Jolly Wangcore," I thought that since I was learning C programming, I should put my skills to the test and create a full game.
-Of course, I'm bad at programming, so something simple and easy to write like a text adventure game was the obvious choice for practicing my programming skills, as well as creating something that people may enjoy.
+=========={THANK YOU FOR DOWNLOADING MY GAME!}========== As a fan of the Half Life series and old text adventure games from the 80's, I wanted to combine the two and make "Half-Life Text."
+Plus, I'm just starting out with programming, so I needed something simple to create for practice, but also something that I could be proud of.

-This game was entirely written in the C programming language, and from a beginner, who, when this project started, only had a week or two experience.
-This game is a testament to how easy it is to learn programming, as well as how good the C programming language is. it is the best language. do not question me on this or i will be moderately upset.
+This game was entirely written in the C programming language, and from a beginner programmer who, when this project started, only had a week or two experience.
+This game is a testament to how good the C programming language is. it is the best language. do not question me on this, or else I will be moderately upset.

-This next section is the start of the story.
-Feel free to skip it if you have already played the game.
-You start the game inside the tram.

 Also, use Linux.

+=========={HOW TO COMPILE AND RUN THE GAME}==========

+The game is not compiled.
+This way, its easy to get it to work on just about any platform, even a Wii!
+Just follow one of the guides below.

+If you are on Linux, follow this guide: https://www.cyberciti.biz/faq/howto-compile-and-run-c-cplusplus-code-in-linux/

+If you are on Windows, follow this guide: https://medium.com/@randerson112358/how-to-run-c-program-in-command-prompt-e435186cd162

+If you are on Mac, install Linux or Windows, preferably Linux.https://www.lifewire.com/beginners-guide-to-linux-4090233

 =========={HOW TO PLAY (VERY very VERY very VERY very IMPORTANT)}==========